---

 - **Hot memory token budget**: if too many hot memories are active, older unpinned ones are demoted to cold.

-- **Max entries**: if the memory set grows too large, the least recently used unpinned memories can be trimmed entirely.
+- **Max entries**: if the memory set grows too large, lower-priority unpinned memories can be trimmed entirely, chosen by a mix of importance and recency rather than age alone.

 That last point matters: Dynamic Memory can delete or soft-delete entries during maintenance.
 Cooling alone is not deletion, but the full system is allowed to remove memories when it decides they are stale, wrong, or lower priority than newer ones.